-Bakersfield College, located in the metropolitan city of Bakersfield, lies within Kern County, one of the largest and most diverse counties in the state of California.
-Kern County comprises the southern edge of the Central Valley of California and covers 8161.42 square miles ranging from the southern slope of the Coastal Range to the slopes of the eastern Sierra Nevadas into the Mojave desert.
-We are in the process of creating a revised online orientation using our Moodle online course platform.
-The online orientation is easily accessible to students through our portal system.
-Our online orientation meets student need due to the large size of our service area, the difficulty many of our students have in getting to our physical campus due to the lack of an effective and efficient rural mass transportation system, and the low-socio-economic status of our student population.
-(More needed here)
+Bakersfield College, located in the metropolitan city of Bakersfield, lies within Kern County, one of the largest and most diverse counties in the state of California covering over 8161 square miles ranging from the southern slope of the Coastal Range to the slopes of the eastern Sierra Nevadas into the Mojave desert.
+To guarantee access with the challenges of large geography, student transportation and socioeconomic limitations it is essential that BC provide this service in an online format.

+BC is creating a revised online orientation, targeting a more efficacious and interactive online delivery platform addressing multiple learning styles and requiring effective student participation.
+The online orientation is easily accessible and compliant.